When puppies dogs put on weight and become overweight it can be really tough to help them lose weight.

 Exercise is the counterpoint to food!
 Similar to us, dog’s benefit in weight loss by upping the cardio.
 Cardio is where you raise your heart rate, make your blood flow faster and your muscles work harder.

 You could try something as simple, add a mile to your walk, maybe situating yourself at the top of a hill and throw a ball for your ball oriented dog (so long as they bring it back!), let them sprint down the hill and work hard to get back up hill to you!
 You could walk your route faster, or jog it perhaps?
+It would be a great intro to Canicross too (Neewa is a fantastic brand for this by the way!).

 Maybe switch your route to a beach walk every now and then, or against the flow of a low stream.
 Of course things like swimming and hydrotherapy or something like agility or fly ball work great!
 All of these will help your dog turn fat to muscle.